duniansampa/TheClosestFriends/README.md

 8. If all goes well, the graphical interfaces of the App will be equivalent to the images that are in the appImages directory.

-Obs: The url is http://localhost:<web app port>/
+Obs: The url is http://localhost:XXXXX/